kwebio/kweb-docs/gettingstarted.rst

     <ul>
   </body>

-You can also break your code up using functions, to enable modularization and reuse:
+You can use functions for modularization and reuse:

 .. code-block:: kotlin